A Multi-scale Information Integration Framework for Infrared and Visible Image Fusion: Methods

 As in (\ref{eq:int_soft})(\ref{eq:grad_soft}), $ \omega_{int_W}^{ir} $, $ \omega_{int_W}^{vis} $, $ \omega_{grad_W}^{vis} $ and $ \omega_{grad_W}^{vis} $ are also eventually obtained by the softmax function keeping the sum of weight coefficient is 1.
 The pixel loss is the weighted sum of $ L_{image} $ and $ L_{patch} $, as shown in (\ref{eq:pixel}).

 where $ \gamma $ controls the trade-off.
-Except for the constraint between input and fusion result, we also set hierarchical loss for each fusion block to guarantee the training efficiency of the dual attention module.
+Except for the constraint between input and fusion result, we also set hierarchical loss for each fusion block to guarantee the training efficiency of the dual attention module and multi-scale information interaction.
 Therefore, $ L_{feature} $ is defined as follows:

 where $ \lambda_t $ are weights to the constraint of each fusion block and $ \eta $ controlling the trade-off. $ \nabla $ denotes the LoG gradient operator.

 Finally, the standard style loss is added to constrain the gray value distribution of infrared and fusion images, as shown in (\ref{eq:style}).